giellalt/giellalt.github.io/MaturityClassification.md

 - Divvun Manager:
   - might not be available
   - if available: only available in the nightly channel
+- API server: not available
+- version number for relevant tools: probably default (`0.1.0`), not being changed
 - rule of thumb: may not work at all

 #### Application specific criteria